ASNeG/OpcUaWebServer/docs/source/2_configuration/_index.rst

 Configuration
 =============

-ASNeG OPC UA Web Server has flexible configuration in XML format.
-In this document you'll learn how to configure HTTP and WebSocket servers and describe data sources.
+ASNeG OPC UA Web Server has a flexible configuration in XML format.
+In this document, you'll learn how to configure HTTP and WebSocket servers and describe data sources.
 The main configuration file is **OpcUaWebServerModel.xml**.
 You can find in the sources: